SkyBlueRW/VIX/README.md

 - Jiang & Tian (2005): The Model-Free Implied Volatility and Its Information Cotent
 - Jiang & Tian (2009): Extracting Model-Free Volatility from Option Prices: An Examination of the VIX Index
 - Carr & Wu (2008): Variance Risk Premium

+**Risk Neutral Pricing**

+In a complete market with no abitrage opportunities, there should exists an unique probability measure that can be used to price any contigent claims.
+It is called risk neutral measure since all expected returns would be risk free rate.

+1. Euler Equations.
+When Law of One Price hold ($\pi (c^Tx) = c^T \pi (x) = c^Tp $, $\pi$ is the pricing function).

 ## Usage Demo